 - Finally, make sure your company follows its own BYOD policy: Employers that create a written BYOD policy must be sure that they comply with the requirements and obligations of their own policy.
 Simply put, failure to follow policy creates risk.

-You can refer to our Dawn Harmon and Joseph Talbot webpages at www.perkinsthompson.com for more information about us.
+You can refer to Joseph Talbot’s bio for more information about us.
 We would be happy to assist you on your employment and cyber-security matters.